sheenamt/msings/README.rst

  * msi_bed
  * msi_intervals

-NOTE: msi_baseline and msi_bed file must have the same loci ( ie, there are no loci in the bed file that are absent in the baseline file created in step 8 below)
+NOTE: loci PRESENT in the bed file that are ABSENT in the baseline file (created in step 8 below) will not be scored!

 The following instructions will allow users to set up analysis for their custom targets, to generate a custom baseline for those targets, and to run subsequent analysis.
 Recommendations for design of custom assays and custom targets are provided in the Recommendations_for_custom_assays.txt file packaged with the repository.

-1. If you installed the virtualenv to a different location that the default scripts, you MUST edit the bash scripts to point to your virtual environment and your VarScan jar file
+1. If you installed the virtualenv to a different location than the default scripts, you MUST edit the following bash scripts to point to your specific virtual environment and VarScan jar file

 scripts/create_intervals.sh:
 >>> source /path/to/your/msings-virtual-environment/bin/activate